-A review of this policy in 2014 determined it to still be adequate to articulate AMG's commitments and a further review will be made during 2016 to ensure it remains relevant to the current business climate
+A review of this policy in 2016 determined it to still be adequate to articulate AMG's commitments and it remains relevant to the current business climate.

 A network of Compliance Officers under the oversight of a Chief Compliance Officer and a core Compliance team monitors the commitments made in these publications.
 The core Compliance team meets typically twice per year to review Compliance and Ethical issues and is supported by an independent external consultant.
 This consultant has assisted in the development of policies, procedures and training programs and in responding to enquiries from stakeholder groups with interests in human rights issues.
-Most recently this has included beginning employee surveys to gauge the workforce's perceptions about AMGs commitments to ethical business practices and human rights and reviewing AMGs programs against the OECD guidelines for multinational enterprises.
+There is an ongoing program of employee surveys to gauge the workforce's perceptions about AMGs commitments to ethical business practices and human rights and reviewing AMGs programs against the OECD guidelines for multinational enterprises.
+To date the results of these surveys has been positive.

-In 2015 there were no reported incidents of breaches of the AMG Code of Business Conduct related to human rights abuses.
+In 2016 there were no reported incidents of breaches of the AMG Code of Business Conduct related to human rights abuses.